RTLSponge/awesome-sponge/readme.md

 - [lucko/LuckPerms](https://github.com/lucko/LuckPerms) Well maintained, User friendly, Context Aware Permissions for Sponge Servers.
 - [MinecraftPortCentral/GriefPrevention](https://github.com/MinecraftPortCentral/GriefPrevention) Sponge ~~port~~ rewrite of a self-serve protection system, uses extensive use of Permission Contexts, Sponge Tracking & Causes, and extremely extensible.
 - [FoxDenStudio/FoxGuard](https://github.com/FoxDenStudio/FoxGuard) Admin claims / region handling, splits regions from their handlers for maximum reusability.
 Great UI and command system.

+##Honorable Mentions

+- [BTFU](https://github.com/elytra/BTFU) (Back The Fuck Up?
+Backup Timemachine Forge Utility?)
+Is a Backup mod based on RSYNC / RSnapshot / a Java reimplementation of.
+By using hard links, it is able to save a *ton* of disk space.
+It is in the Honorable Mentions category due to being a forge mod, and not a Sponge plugin.

 ## Contribute